determined-ai/determined/docs/reference/deploy/common-config-options.rst

  Master Port
 *************

 By default, the master listens on TCP port 8080.
-This can be configured via the ``port`` option.
+You can configure this port via the ``port`` option.

 .. _security: